BSN Traditional Program

 • Cal State LA students receive local preference.
 The student’s major must be “pre-nursing” at Cal State LA.

-• Transfer Students: As a commitment to the local community and social upward mobility transfer students are given local preference for attending specific community colleges.
-Please check to see if your community college is on the list. /admissions/local-preference-transfers
+• Transfer Students: As a commitment to the local community and social upward mobility, transfer students are given local preference for attending specific community colleges.
+You can check the university admissions and recruitment website to see if your community college is on the list: https://www.calstatela.edu/admissions/local-preference-transfers

 • Military Students: As a commitment to provide access to veterans, Cal State LA gives ‘Local Preference’ to all military veterans regardless of their school of origin.
-This Veterans category includes active-duty, reservists, and National Guard. /admissions/veteranmilitary-admissions-information
+This Veterans category includes active-duty, reservists, and National Guard: https://www.calstatela.edu/admissions/veteranmilitary-admissions-information

-1. Second baccalaureate students and LVN’s may also apply to the BSN (Traditional) Program.
+3. Second baccalaureate students and LVNs may also apply to the BSN (Traditional) Program.

-The Nursing major is an impacted program that requires students to meet supplemental admission criteria in order to be accepted into the major.
-All students who wish to be accepted into the BS nursing major must submit an application to the School of Nursing between October and January of each academic year.
+The Nursing major is an impacted program that requires students to meet supplemental admission criteria to be accepted into the major.
+All students who wish to be accepted into the BS nursing major must submit an application to the School of Nursing.
+Applications open from October to January of each academic year.

 Applicants to the Nursing major are screened competitively based on the following indicators: